eavise-kul/lightnet/docs/notes/02-getting_started.rst

    It has an engine that reduces the boilerplate code needed for training, functions for visualisation with visdom_, etc.

+lightnet.prune
+   This submodule contains the necessary tools to perform hard and soft pruning on convolutions.
+   It has a few different pruning techniques and allows you to implement your own as well.

 lightnet.models
    This submodule has some network and dataset implementations that I felt like sharing.
    Feel free to use them or take a lookt at the implementations and learn how to use this library.